Admin, installation, and OAuth performance

 Load Shopify App Bridge from your app bundle for redirectsAnchor link to section titled "Load Shopify App Bridge from your app bundle for redirects"

 Shopify offers an option to load Shopify App Bridge from Shopify CDN.
 However, for optimal performance, you should load App Bridge from your app bundle instead.
-Loading Shopify App Bridge from your app bundle increases the chance that the merchant’s browser can access this code from the cache rather than downloading it.
+Loading Shopify App Bridge from your app bundle increases the chance that the user's browser can access this code from the cache rather than downloading it.
 This can make your app more performant.

 For an example of loading Shopify App Bridge from the app bundle, refer to this page in the Node app template.